 Requirements to get the Signup Bonus

-Like I mentioned before the Chase Sapphire Preferred Card is currently offering the biggest signup bonus they have ever offered.
-You’ll earn 100,000 Ultimate Rewards points, which is equivalent to $1,000 cash or $1,250 when you use your points to book travel through Chase.
+Like I mentioned before the Chase Sapphire Preferred® Card is currently offering a significant signup bonus.
+You”ll earn 60,000 Ultimate Rewards points, which is equivalent to $600 cash or $750 when you use your points to book travel through Chase.

 NOTE: Certain purchases are excluded from the $4,000 threshold: balance transfers, money orders, lottery tickets, etc.